bojeryd91/bojeryd91.github.io/_posts/2020-08-13-macro-finance-glossary.md

 **Fractional reserve banking --** a banking system that allows banks to only hold a fraction of deposits as cash.
 E.g., before March 2021, the common requirement was to hold 10% of deposits as cash.
 The remaining 90% could be lent.
 In April 2021, the Federal Reserve reduced the requirement to zero percent.

+**Freddie Mac --** (The Federal Home Loan Mortgage Corporation, FHLMC) is as Fannie Mae (see above) a government-sponsored enterprise but created in 1970, with the same role to provide liquidity to mortgage lendors in the U.S. mortgage market.
+The major difference is that Freddie Mac buys mortgage loans from smaller banks while Fannie Mae buys from larger, commercial banks.
+They also differ in downpayment requirements, and the income cap of eligibility.

 **Gilts --** refers to treasuries issued in countries of the Commonwealth.

+**Ginnie Mae --** (The Government National Mortgage Association, GNMA).
+The company is owned by the U.S. government (unlike Fannie Mae and Freddie Mac) and *guarantees* the payments of mortgage-backed securities that are issued by other government agencies (government agency-backed mortgage loans).
+They do not create nor sell MBSs, they guarantee their payments.
+Ginnie Mae is explicitly backed by the U.S. government.

 **Haircut --** A measure of how much discount a creditor does on the collateral value for a loan.
 Often used in repo markets.
 An example: a borrower wants to make an overnight loan, using a 1-year T-bill currently traded at \$100 as collateral.
 The bank (creditor) says they will accept it as collateral worth \$80.
 The haircut is then 20%.